-- Where there is a series of pictures with step-by-step instructions, each step has the same number as the corresponding picture. - d Letters are used where there is a series of pictures in which a particular order need not be followed.
+- < Where there is a series of pictures with step-by-step instructions, each step has the same number as the corresponding picture. - d Letters are used where there is a series of pictures but the order is not relevant.

 Lists of parts